vb64/django.admin.geomap/README.md

     geomap_new_feature_icon = "/myicon.png"
 ```

-### Default map zoom level and center of the map when displaying a list of objects
+### Default map zoom level and center of the map when displaying a list of objects in the admin panel

 You can change the zoom level and position of the center of the map by setting the properties `geomap_default_longitude`,` geomap_default_latitude` and `geomap_default_zoom` in the class `django_admin_geomap.ModelAdmin`.